txrtlemrry/small_latex_extension/README.md

 ![Screenshot of the LaTeX Converter Extension](ss.png)

-A simple Chrome extension to convert LaTeX expressions copyable images.
+A simple Chrome extension to convert LaTeX expressions into copyable images.

 ## Features